 Evaluating the impacts of length frequency sub-sampling at the sub-regional scale showed that the results for each sub-region were consistent with the broader region (Figure 5, using the stocks within the GOA as an example).
 Regardless of the spatial scale of the length composition expansion (whether for the entire GOA or at the sub-regional scale of the GOA), the length composition relative ISS was at or above 90% for length frequency sub-sampling levels greater than 100 fish per haul.
 We do note, that the magnitude of length composition ISS was smaller at the sub-regional scale compared to the larger region (Supplementary Material Figure S10), thus, there is an increase in uncertainty in length composition as the spatial scale is reduced.
 It continued to be the case at the sub-regional scale that the age composition ISS was unaffected by the level of length frequency sub-sampling (Supplementary Material Figure S11), and, similar to the length composition ISS, the age composition ISS was smaller at the sub-regional scale compared to the broader region.

 While age composition ISS was unaffected by the length frequency sub-sampling level, the age composition ISS did markedly decrease as the magnitude of specimen age data decreased (e.g., moving right to left on the x-axis of the top panels of Figure 6).
 We note that this result was consistent across all regions, stocks, and sex categories evaluated (Supplementary Material Figures S12–S14).
 Similar to the results for length composition ISS, the sex-specific age composition ISS were smaller than the total (combined sex) ISS across all stocks evaluated, and the magnitude of age composition ISS compared between sex categories (female and male) differed by species types.
 Following the results of the sex-specific length composition ISS, if the magnitudes in age composition ISS were different between the sex categories, the female age composition ISS was larger than the male age composition ISS, which resulted for the flatfish stocks evaluated.
 There could be a number of causes for the sex differences in length or age composition ISS flatfish.
 The smaller ISS for male flatfish indicates that there is more intra-haul correlation for males than females, or that the length composition from haul-to-haul is more variable for males than females.
 A number of processes could cause this, including sex-specific differences in natural mortality, for example, or this could also be due to availability differences to the survey between sexes.
-For the gadid and rockfish stocks evaluated the magnitude of sex-specific age composition ISS was generally similar.
+For the gadid and rockfish stocks we evaluated the magnitude of sex-specific age composition ISS was generally similar.
 The magnitude of sex-specific and total ISS were stock-specific, and overall ranged from 10 to 500, which was smaller than the length composition ISS in the same year for the same stock.
 The variability in annual age composition ISS was also stock-specific, where some stocks displayed larger range in age composition ISS across survey years than others.